isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ### World Robot Games Singapore 2017

-<iframe allowfullscreen="true" height="569" width="960" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vQusdJdzkTSYxe7hWLIyA3LS5b9Bj45hOTqhQLbr2gRPfwJvVW6iMAJgAoix6T02QizrWBb9dk6ONMQ/embed?start=true&amp;loop=true&amp;delayms=3000"></iframe>
+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQusdJdzkTSYxe7hWLIyA3LS5b9Bj45hOTqhQLbr2gRPfwJvVW6iMAJgAoix6T02QizrWBb9dk6ONMQ/embed?start=true&amp;loop=true&amp;delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true"></iframe>

 The World Robot Games 2017 Singapore was held on 2nd&nbsp;and 3rd&nbsp;of June 2017.
 This event provides the platform where participants pit their wits against one another, design and test their robotic creations in in 4 different games, SUMOROBOT, LINE TRACING, SEARCH &amp; RESCUE, &amp; BATTLE-BALLZ, to promote Science, Technology, Electrical Engineering, Mechanical Engineering and the Arts.
 The theme for this year is Robots in Defence